How it all began ...

 Since the BOHG inception in 1985, over 350 interviews have been conducted by 57 interviewers, amounting to 626 hours of edited recordings transcribed by more than 60 other volunteers.

-Due to dwindling members, BOHG amalgamated with the Busselton Historical Society in 2024.
+In 2024, due to dwindling membership, BOHG amalgamated with the Busselton Historical Society.

-Our interesting oral histories are available online from the State Library of WA, and Busselton Historical Society on the CollectionsWA website.
-Copies are also available at the Busselton Library.
+Our interesting oral histories can be heard online from the State Library of WA, and also on CollectionsWA website under the name of Busselton Historical Society.
+Digital copies are available at the Busselton Library.

 Should you have any questions about oral history, or are interested in becoming an interviewer, please contact us at oralhistory@busseltonhistoricalsociety.org.au